'Grammy Nominees' Album Set for Top 10 Debut on Billboard 200 Chart

-The long-running "Grammy Nominees" compilation series should earn its 12th top 10 on the Billboard 200 next week.
-The star-studded "2013 Grammy Nominees" set could bow in the top five with around 35,000 copies sold, according to industry sources.
+The long-running "Grammy Nominees" compilation album series should earn its 12th top 10 on the Billboard 200 next week.
+The star-studded "2013 Grammy Nominees" set could bow in the top five with around 35,000 copies sold, so suggest industry sources.

 The effort is the 19th edition in the series and features 22 songs culled from the 2012 Grammy Awards nominations.
 It includes the five songs nominated for song of the year and representative tracks of the five best new artist nominees.

 Last year's "2012 Grammy Nominees" album debuted at No. 4 on the Billboard 200 with 52,000 sold in its first week, according to Nielsen SoundScan.
 It went on to log an even higher sales week, when it moved 84,000 the week after the Grammy Awards broadcast on Feb.
 12. It's expected that the new "2013 Grammy Nominees" album will also see higher sales in the week after this year's show, set for Feb.
 10.